 You can apply for a patent for whichever new device, method, or compound you create by applying to the USPTO.
 Once they accept your patent application and approve it, you have exclusivity rights to the invention for the next 20 years.
 However, a design patent period lasts for 14 years.

 Difference Between a Provisional and Non-Provisional Patent

 Honolulu, HI inventors often file a provisional patent first, which is like a way of buying time to finalize an invention.
 Provisional patents last for a year, and the application process is simple.
-Once you file a provisional patent, you have exactly a year to convert it to a non-provisional patent, which is just another name for the formal and final patent.
+Once you file a provisional patent, you have exactly a year to convert it to a non-provisional patent.
+The latter is just another name for the formal and final patent.

-When Should I Hire A Honolulu, Hawaii Patent Law Lawyer?
+When Should I Hire a Qualified Honolulu, Hawaii Patent Lawyer?

-There are multiple reasons to hire a Honolulu patent law lawyer.
-If you are the cautious type or just want the assurance of having a knowledgeable agent acting on your behalf throughout the application process, then a patent law lawyer can help you.
+There are multiple reasons to hire a patent attorney.
+If you want the assurance of having someone acting on your behalf, then Honolulu patent law lawyers can help you.
 He or she can assist with every step of the filing process and ensure that you include all the required information.
 Additionally, they may be able to guide you when it comes to navigating consumer laws, as well as help you avoid false advertising.
 This can prove especially valuable if you are trying to merge, or transform your invention into a business.

-Work with an Experienced Local Patent Law Attorney in Honolulu, Hawaii
+Work with an Experienced Local Patent Attorney in Honolulu, Hawaii

-Patent law attorneys provide a great service in assisting with securing and managing your patent.
-You should meet with a Honolulu attorney to discuss how he or she can help you.
+A patent attorney provides a great service in assisting with securing and managing your patent.
+You should meet with a qualified Honolulu attorney to discuss how he or she can help you.
 We can even help you connect with an attorney across Hawaii state lines.

 Submit a request online or call us today at (866) 345-6784 to get in touch with an attorney in your area!